SwitchCraftCC/sc-docs/src/features/sc-peripherals.md

 - Print models are more efficiently cached, so chunks with lots of identical prints will only bake the print model once
     - Note that this is not the be-all and end-all of performance, there may still be a lot of vertex data to upload to the chunk
+- Prints can be crafted with beacon base blocks, honey block and glowstone items for additional features.

 ### .3dj format